Chase Freedom vs. Chase Sapphire Preferred

 Despite being issued by the same bank, and even having a similar appearance, these two reward programs are quite different.
 The Freedom card is designed to maximize the amount of cash back that cardholders can receive, without paying an annual fee.
 Freedom’s offer of 5% cash back on certain purchases can be incredibly valuable, but only when cardholders remember to “activate” the bonus categories and use their card at eligible retailers.
 Unfortunately, only $1,500 spent each quarter is eligible for the bonus, which would result in a maximum $75 in bonus cash back per quarter, or $300 per year.
 Purchases beyond that amount receive just the standard 1% cash back.
 Furthermore, the 15 months of interest free financing offered by the Freedom card is not available with the Sapphire Preferred.

-The Sapphire Preferred card is not designed to maximize cash back, as Ultimate Rewards points can only be redeemed for one cent each.
+The Chase Sapphire Preferred® Card is not designed to maximize cash back.
 Instead, its most valuable feature is the ability to transfer points to airline and hotel partners.
 For example, one could cash out 120,000 points for $1,200 or transfer their points to United Airlines miles and redeem those miles for round trip flight to Europe in business class, which is worth several thousand dollars.
 So this card can offer tremendous value to award travel enthusiasts who know how to transfer their reward points to the right airline or hotel program, and book the best award reservations.
 And even when cardholders do not feel comfortable navigating airline and hotel loyalty programs, they will receive 1.25 cents in value for each point redeemed directly for travel reservations, rather than just the one cent per point given when redeeming rewards from a Chase Freedom account.

 Interestingly, Freedom’s cash back rewards actually come in the form of Chase’s Ultimate Rewards points.
 But one of the differences between Freedom and Sapphire Preferred is that points in a Sapphire Preferred account can be transferred to airline and hotel partners, and be redeemed for 1.25 cents each, whereas points in a Freedom account cannot.
 But since cardholders can transfer points between their accounts (or to a spouse or domestic partner’s account), then it is actually possible to have both cards and leverage the benefits of each.